Public Health Education and Promotion

 welcomes submissions of the following tier 1 articles

-: Book Review, Classification, Clinical Case Study, Clinical Trial, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+: Book Review, Classification, Clinical Case Study, Clinical Trial, Editorial, Evaluation, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Public Health Education and Promotion